Privacy Policy

 People vs Big Tech is committed to challenging the power and abuses of Big Tech together with you.
 We are guided by the principles outlined in the People’s Declaration and held accountable by a network of groups around the world striving to increase public and political support for Big Tech accountability.

-All internet usage generates additional “metadata” that is collected and retained by internet service providers.
-This data can be accessed by law enforcement and intelligence agencies, who may extrapolate upon it to build up detailed “pictures” of specific individuals and communities.
+All internet usage generates additional “metadata” that may be collected and retained by internet service providers.
+This data may be accessed by law enforcement and intelligence agencies, who may extrapolate upon it to build up detailed “pictures” of specific individuals and communities.
 Individuals concerned about this kind of surveillance are encouraged to take measures to protect their privacy, for example by using the Tor browser or a VPN.

 Website data

-If you choose to fill out the contact form, we will collect the information you provide – your name, country, and email address – in order to direct your request to our website managers.
+If you choose to fill out the contact form, we will collect the personal data you provide – your name, organisation, country, and email address – in order to direct your request to our website managers so we can respond to your inquiry.
 The legal basis for this processing is your consent, which you gave once sending this information to us.
 You may withdraw this consent at any time, by emailing [email protected].

-If you choose to sign the People’s Declaration, we will collect the information you provide – your name, country, and email address – in order to count your signature on our website.
+If you choose to sign the People’s Declaration, we will collect the information you provide – your name, country, and email address – in order possibly in the future to count your signature on our website.
 The legal basis for this processing is your consent, which you may withdraw at any time by emailing [email protected].

 Data retention

-If you subscribe to “the People” newsletter, we retain your name and email address in our data archive.
-If you would like your information to be permanently removed from this archive, please email [email protected].
+If you subscribe to the Newsletter, we retain your name and email address in our data archive.
+If you would like your personal data to be permanently removed from this archive, please email [email protected].

 Contact form

 If you send us an email via the contact form, our team will receive your name, email address and message.
-It will be kept securely in our data archive.
-If you would like your information to be permanently removed from this archive, please email [email protected].
+It will be kept securely in our systems for a limited time.
+If you would like your personal data to be permanently removed from this archive, please email [email protected].

 Sign up to the People’s Declaration

 If you sign the People’s Declaration, our team will receive your name, email address.
-It will be kept securely in our data archive.
-If you would like your information to be permanently removed from this archive, please email [email protected].
+It will be kept securely in our systems.
+If you would like your personal data to be permanently removed from this archive, please email [email protected].

 Sensitive data